openebs-archive/openebs-docs/docs/prerequisites.md

-If you have verified that open-iscsi initiator package is configured on your Kubernetes cluster, you can proceed to [installation of OpenEBS](/docs/next/installation.html).

 <a name="iSCSIConfig"></a>

 ## Steps for configuring and verifying open-iscsi

-The open-iscsi initiator packages depend on your host O/S or kubelet container.
-You can follow the following steps for installation / verification of open-iscsi package.
-In case you are using GKE, use the host machine as Ubuntu.
+The open-iscsi initiator packages depend on your host operating system or kubelet container.
+Use the following steps for installation / verification of open-iscsi package

+### GKE

+With GKE, you must create Kubernetes cluster with the host machine as Ubuntu.
+Ubuntu host on GKE comes with iSCSI configured

 ### On Ubuntu host